 Poster presentations were given by Bekah Burket, Bridgett Hill, Jing Liu, Sarah Guberman, Casan Scott, and Chi Yen Tseng.

-Faculty present were Drs.
-George Cobb, Ramon Lavado, Cole Matson and Bryan Brooks who presented two invited platforms.
+The faculty present were Drs.
+George Cobb, Ramon Lavado, Cole Matson, and Bryan Brooks who presented two invited platforms.

 Graduate student Sam Haddad received a presidential citation from SETAC North America for his service provided to other graduate students.

 BU SETAC had a busy 2016-2017 school year!
 We completed several river and creek cleanups as well as our favorite event: the Girl Scouts STEMFest, where we taught